There’s the family you get and the family you make. Tell me about yours some time.

 By the time I was seven or eight, mother and son had moved on, perhaps to avoid the sort of talk that follows illegitimacy—small towns, small minds and such.
 What I recall is his name—Larth—one I’ve never heard since.
 It turns out to be ancient Etruscan and may have well suited a dark-eyed, black-haired, slender boy approaching his teenage years.

-I wonder where they are today, whether Elie is still alive and how she explained Larth’s conception in the Old World and his arrival in the New.
+I wonder where they are today, whether Elie is still alive (she’d be my mother’s age) and how she explained Larth’s conception in the Old World and his arrival in the New.
 I wonder if a humid summer night at the edge of a terraced and gridded archaeological dig took note of an Iowa farm girl’s passion—for knowledge, self-discovery, adventure.
-I wonder if such things even matter in the march of civilizations?
+I wonder if such things even matter in the stolid march of civilizations?